LilQuacky/fuzzy-recommender-system/README.md

 **Comparison with the Reference Study:**
 - The original study compared three clustering methods (Fuzzy C-Means, K-means, and SOM), two defuzzification strategies (Maximum and Center of Gravity), and used Pearson correlation for neighbor selection, evaluating on the MovieLens 100k dataset.
 - **This project** implements a modular and extensible framework that supports Fuzzy C-Means and K-means clustering, both Maximum and COG defuzzification, and optional Pearson-based neighbor selection.
-All choices are fully configurable via `sample.json`.
+All choices are fully configurable via config files.
 - The system automates experiments across all parameter combinations (normalization, clusters, fuzziness, clustering method, etc.), provides advanced and organized visualizations.
 - All results and configurations are saved for full reproducibility, enabling robust and transparent experimentation.
 - The framework includes an aggregate plotter module that automatically generates summary visualizations across all experiment runs.